-The biophysical assessments completed as part of this EIS have confirmed that the Lake Ontario shoreline and Serson Creek corridors are very limited in terms of the ecological functions they provide.
-This is primarily since both areas are the result of lake filling and constructed diversions.
-Both areas are heavily engineered.
-Most of the Lake Ontario shoreline, as well as the intake and outtake channels are steep and unvegetated providing for little habitat or linkage functions.
-There are sections of the shoreline between the groyne and the outtake channel that are vegetated that do offer some cover for wildlife, but this strip is very narrow and dominated by non-native ornamental and invasive species.
+The biophysical assessments completed as part of this EIS have confirmed that despite being identified as part of the City's NHS, the Lake Ontario shoreline and Serson Creek corridors provide limited ecological functions.
+This is not unexpected as neither of these areas represent natural features.
+Instead, they are the product of previous lake filling and diversion works and heavily engineered.
+Most of the Lake Ontario shoreline, as well as the intake and discharge channels are steep and unvegetated providing for little habitat or linkage functions.
+There are sections of the shoreline between the groyne and the discharge channel that are vegetated that do offer some cover for wildlife, but this strip is very narrow and dominated by non-native ornamental and invasive species.